On August 16, 2020, the U.S. government imposed a 10% tariff on aluminum that originates in Canada.

 If you remember, there were similar measures taken in 2018 for essentially the same reasons.
 The Canadian government collected about $1.3 billion from those 2018 'surtaxes,' which are paid by Canadian businesses at time of importation.
 Similarly, the increase in consumer costs in the United States was upwards of $582 million USD per year.

 During the last round, Tradewin helped importers recover surtax that was paid on incorrect HS classifications of their products.
-We also recovered surtaxes on remission orders that the government issued to help business cope.
+We also recovered surtaxes on remission orders that the government issued to help businesses cope.

 What can you do?